-Based on the Company's Articles of Incorporation amended on June 21, 2019, if there is any profit after closing of books in a given year, the Company shall first defray tax due, cover accumulated losses and set aside ten percent of it as legal reserve and then set aside or reverse a special reserve in accordance with laws and regulations.
+Based on the Company's Articles of Incorporation, if there is any profit in the annual final accounts, the Company shall first pay all taxes and make up past losses in accordance with the law, and set aside 10% as the legal reserve, except when the accumulated legal reserve has reached the total capital.
+Then the Company may set aside or reverse the special reserve in accordance with the law or the regulations of the competent authorities.
 The remaining profit, together with the beginning balance of undistributed retained earnings by new shares, can be distributed according to the distribution plan proposed by the Board of Directors to be submitted to during the shareholders' meeting for approval.
-However, the distribution of earnings or legal reserve and capital surplus, distributed by way of cash, shall be decided during the board meeting, approved by more than half of the directors, with two thirds of the directors in attendance; thereafter, to be reported in the shareholders' meeting of the Company .
+However, the distribution of earnings or legal reserve and capital surplus, distributed by way of cash, shall be decided during the Board meeting, approved by more than half of the directors, with two thirds of the directors in attendance; thereafter, to be reported in the shareholders' meeting of the Company.